vmonteco/YAPT/README.md

 ### Also :

 +.
-This code is distributed under the <LICENCE>.
+This code is distributed under the GPL3 license terms.
 Feel free to use it, fork it, copy it, share it, improve it, criticize it, reuse it, contribute with a PR, etc.

 ### What could be improved :